- 1 Six Days as Six thousand Years

 In the Gospel of Luke, God said “You are My beloved Son in whom I am well pleased,” (Luke 3:22) to show the way of salvation through the example of Christ.

-Finally, God revealed the one name by which we must be saved, when Jesus asked God to glorify His name on the cross.
+God revealed the one name by which we must be saved, when Jesus asked God to glorify His name on the cross.
 God replied: “I have both glorified it, and will glorify it again” (John 12:28).
-The name of Jesus was glorified again when God made Jesus the Lord, so that at the name of Jesus every knee should bow, to the glory of God the Father.
+Because Jesus endured the cross, God made Him our Lord, so that at the name of Jesus every knee should bow, to the glory of God the Father.